-Women
+Women and girls face distinctive forms of persecution, including rape, forced marriage, banishment, and abduction.
 Islamic militant groups are influential in the regions, particularly the east, and central government is weak.
-In this context, there is high potential for abduction by militants.
+In this context, there is a high potential for abduction by militants.
 Females may be forced into marriage and put under intense pressure to convert to Islam.
 Sexual violence is a common tool for attacking Christian communities.
 In particular, daughters of Christian leaders can be targeted for rape.
-Converts from an Islamic or traditional religious background face further pressure, including forced marriage, denied education, family expulsion, death threats and house arrest.
+Converts from an Islamic or traditional religious background face further pressure, including forced marriage, death threats and house arrest.